gjmcn/atomic-agents-vis/docs/README.md

 ## Drawing Order

-An agent is either never drawn, or is added to one of three <i>containers</i> based on the agent's `zIndex` property:
+An agent is either never drawn, or it is added to one of three <i>containers</i> based on its `zIndex` property when `vis` or `visObs` is called (or if the agent is added to the simulation after it has started, the value of `zIndex` at the end of the tick when the agent is added):

 * never drawn, `zIndex`: `NaN` (or any non-number).
 * <i>back container</i>, `zIndex`: `-Infinity`.